What is folic acid?

 It was found that women who took the recommended daily dose of folic acid throughout the 1st month of pregnancy had a lower risk of having a child with autism spectrum disorder, particularly if the mother and/or her child had a specific genetic variant which is connected to less effective metabolism of folate.

 Folic acid protects against embryonic brain development problems by facilitating DNA methylation reactions which can bring about changes in how the genetic code is read.
 A sufficient methyl donor supply like folic acid may be particularly crucial in the time period close to conception, at the time that the DNA methylation road map is defined.

 Information was collected for the study from about 835 mothers of children having autism, developmental delay or typical development.

-Average daily folic acid intake was evaluated based on the amount as well as the frequency of dietary supplements consumed containing folic acid, and also the food supplemented with folic acid consumed.
+Average daily folic acid intake was evaluated based on the amount as well as the frequency of dietary folic acid supplements consumed, and also the folic acid enriched food consumed.
 Data was collected for the period of time when the women had been pregnant as well as the 3 months prior to becoming pregnant.